 Raymond Loewy was perhaps the most famous designer of his era.
 Born in France in 1893, he had moved to America as a young man and, after a stint as a window designer for major New York department stores in the 1920s, became an industrial designer.
 Over the next three decades, he brought a clean Art Moderne flair to products like refrigerators, locomotives, the modern Coca-Cola bottle, and an array of familiar logos and packaging that ranged from Hoover Vacuum Cleaners to Lucky Strike cigarettes and Shell Gasoline.
 He made the cover of TIME in 1949, and it would be fair to say that most Americans saw or interacted with at least one Loewy-designed product every day.

-In 1936, Studebaker president Paul Hoffman had hired Loewy to design the company’s 1938 line.
+In 1936, Studebaker president Paul Hoffman had commissioned Loewy to design the company’s 1938 line.
 Raymond Loewy Associates (RLA) remained involved with Studebaker until 1955, with Loewy’s satellite office in South Bend acting as Studebaker’s primary styling department.
 RLA produced a variety of memorable models, including the dramatic 1947 Champion (actually designed behind Loewy’s back by Loewy associate Virgil Exner, subsequently hired by Studebaker and later Chrysler), the 1950 “Next Look” Commander, and the 1953 Starliner and Starlight coupes.

 Although Loewy’s contract with Studebaker had ended more than five years earlier, Egbert knew Loewy personally, having met him while on vacation in Palm Springs.
 In a meeting in South Bend on March 9, Egbert laid out his ideas.
 He and Loewy found that they were of a similar mind about what needed to be done, and in any case, few designers would turn down the opportunity to create an all-new sports car.
 The timetable would be a very tall order — Egbert wanted the finished design within 40 days — but Loewy agreed to take it as a challenge.